 The USUHS Clinical Psychology Ph.D. program (military track) is an APA-accredited doctoral program designed to train clinical psychologists to serve in the uniformed services of the United States (Army, Navy, & Air Force).
 Training includes a strong base in the foundations of psychology, with specialized training in military psychology.
 The Navy currently funds two doctoral students per year to participate in this program.

 The program is open to both active-duty individuals (enlisted or officer) in the uniformed services, and to civilians who are eligible and willing to be commissioned as officers in the United States Navy.
-Prior military experience is not required or even expected.
+Prior military experience is not required.

 The program requires 4 academic years of resident graduate study, followed by the completion of an APA-accredited internship, which is a 12-month, full-time clinical training experience that serves as the fifth and final year of the program.
-This internship is housed at the Naval Medical Center Portsmouth in the Hampton Roads area of Virginia.
+For Navy students, this internship is housed at the Naval Medical Center in Portsmouth, Virginia.

 Students incur a 7-year active-duty military obligation to be served after the completion of their graduate training and internship.

 The program is open to applicants with either a Bachelor’s or a Master’s degree (a degree in psychology is not required, but additional courses in psychology are recommended for those without psychology degrees).